craigfay/brain_forest/markdown/Road To Reality Ch 14 - Calculus on Manifolds.md

 A complete notion of the *derivative* of a quantity (like a vector or tensor field) on our general smooth manifold would have to be coordinate independent. **It would enable us to express how a vector or tensor field varies as we move from place to place.**

 ## 14.2 Parallel Transport

+*Imagine taking the curve of a function in 2D and wrapping a graph of it around a curved surface.
+How. would you measure rise-over-run, now that the direction of the X and Y axis are no longer clear at any point?*

+To measure rate-of-change, we need a **constant** field on $M$.
+(Remember §10.3) A smooth manifold does not necessarily have **parallelism**.
+The coordinate systems on two overlapping patches are not guaranteed to have parallel basis vectors.

+We can use **parallel transport** to (???).

+We can parallel transport by embedding our manifold (say for example the sphere, $S_2$) into a larger ambient space, (say $E_3$).
+As we transport the tail of a tangent vector $v$ around the surface of the sphere, the rest of its body will point off into the ambient space.
+We need our notion of parallelism to only include tangent vectors. *This is intuitive, but why?* We project the transported vector back onto tangency with the sphere. *How do we decide on a projection scheme?*

+The new notion of parallelism that this leads us to has a property called **path dependence**.
+The type of parallel transport here will can change the rotation of the tangent vectors, but not their magnitude.
+(Other types of parallel transport can change magnitude.)